Three Celtic Carols

 I used the tune to depict the excitement of a young boy waking up on Christmas morning, and joyously spreading Christmas tidings through a Galician village as he merrily makes his way to the Cathedral for mass.
 Along the way, he is joined by more and more villagers who sing along in their unique character to his tune.
 By the conclusion, we arrive at the center of the village as the great doors of the Cathedral are opening onto a joyous cacophony of voices and livestock.

-Premiered 5 December, 2015, at Grace Episcopal Church, Traverse City, MI: Manitou Winds.
+Wind Quintet edition premiered 5 December, 2015, at Grace Episcopal Church, Traverse City, MI: Manitou Winds.